 - Pivot Table driven reporting

-In our dental practice, through our own intimate understanding of our business and after much research especially by my dentist wife, our dashboard solution has approximately 12 graphs to track provider and practice KPIs with most being interactive so that KPIs for different dentists or can be easily viewed.
+In our dental practice, through our own intimate understanding of our business and after much research especially by my dentist wife, our Excel based dashboard solution had approximately 12 graphs to track provider and practice KPIs with most being interactive so that KPIs for different dentists or can be easily viewed.
 Just about anything is possible in this area and data usually has to be collected from various reports from your dental software.

 Automate upload of data to an Accounting Package e.g. MYOB journals & eliminate tedious keying